Ferro-octupolar order and low-energy excitations in d$^2$ double perovskites of Osmium: Abstract

 \section{Abstract}

 Conflicting interpretations of experimental data preclude the understanding of the quantum magnetic state of spin-orbit coupled $d^2$ double perovskites.
 Whether the ground state is a Janh-Teller-distorted order of quadrupoles or the hitherto elusive octupolar order remains debated.
-We resolve this uncertainty through direct calculations of all-rank inter-site exchange interactions and inelastic neutron scattering (INS) cross-section for the $d^2$ double perovskite series Ba$_2M$OsO$_6$ ($M$= Ca, Mg, Zn).
-Using advanced many-body first principles methods we show that the ground state is formed by ferro-ordered octupoles coupled within the ground-stated $E_g$ doublet.
-Computed ordering temperature of the single second-order phase-transition and gapped excitation spectra are fully consistent with observations.
-Minuscule distortions of the parent cubic structure are shown to qualitatively modify the structure of magnetic excitations.
+We resolve this uncertainty through direct calculations of all-rank inter-site exchange interactions and inelastic neutron scattering cross-section for the $d^2$ double perovskite series Ba$_2M$OsO$_6$ ($M$= Ca, Mg, Zn).
+Using advanced many-body first principles methods we show that the ground state is formed by ferro-ordered octupoles coupled { by superexchange interactions} within the ground-state $E_g$ doublet.
+Computed ordering temperature of the single second-order phase-transition { is consistent with experimentally observed material-dependent trends.} Minuscule distortions of the parent cubic structure are shown to qualitatively modify the structure of gaped magnetic excitations.

-Identification of complex magnetic orders in spin-orbital entangled and electronically correlated transition metal oxides has emerged as a fascinating field of study, enabling the discovery of new quantum magnetic states originating from exchange interaction between effective pseudospins carrying high-rank multipoles~\cite{doi:10.7566/JPSJ.90.062001,Witczak-Krempa2014}.
-Of particular interest is the spin-orbit magnetic physics realized in rock-salt ordered double perovskites (DP) $\rm A_2BB{^\prime}O_6$, with $B{^\prime}$ being a heavy ion like Os, Mo and Re~\cite{PhysRevB.82.174440, PhysRevB.84.094420,khaliullin2021}.
-The strong spin-orbit coupling (SOC) strength splits the effective $L=1$ $t_{2g}$ levels on the magnetic $B{^\prime}$ ions into a lower $j=\frac{3}{2}$ quadruplet ground state (GS) and a doublet $j=\frac{1}{2}$ excited state.
-Depending on filling of the $t_{2g}$ levels, the entanglement between the spin S and orbital L degrees of freedom gives rise to different total angular momentum J = S + L states with distinct magnetic properties.